The USP Science Museum is momentarily reformulating its project and objectives.

-The exhibitions “Água: uma viagem no mundo do conhecimento” (Water: a journey into the world of knowledge) and “Cabeça Dinossauro: o novo titã brasileiro” (Dinosaur head: the new Brazilian titan) stand out among these actions.
+The exhibitions “Água: uma viagem no mundo do conhecimento” (Water: a journey into the world of knowledge) and “Cabeça Dinosaurs: o novo titã brasileiro” (Dinosaur head: the new Brazilian titan) stand out among these actions.
 Receiving thousands of visitors, these initiatives are successful models of expository actions.
-Also, they also allow the establishment of partnership and management models at the university.
+Also, they allow the establishment of partnership and management models at the university.

 Constituição e publicização de acervos virtuais (Virtual collections)